jgrygierek/SonataBatchEntityImportBundle/README.md

 1) **DatabaseEntityUnique** validator can be used to check if record data does not exist yet in database.
 2) **MatrixRecordUnique** validator can be used to check duplication without checking database, just only matrix records values.

 Names of fields should be the same as names of columns in your uploaded file.
+With one exception!
+If name contains spaces, you should use underscores instead.

 ```php
 use JG\BatchEntityImportBundle\Validator\Constraints\DatabaseEntityUnique;